 Qlikview allows for both the direct and indirect searches.
 If you want to fetch some information about data, you can simply input anything related and get results.
-The result will be prompt in both direct and indirect cases.
+The result will be prompt in both direct and indirect causes.

 Qlikview software is very affordable.
 The hardware required for the software is also cost-effective.
 There is also a free trial available in the software.

-To create the application for the end user, the technical expertise is needed as the process is quite complex.
+To create the application for the end-user, the technical expertise is needed as the process is quite complex.
 For things that are at a base level, there is no much training needed.
-However, with the increase in complex computation, script writing demands pre-knowledge of the software.
+However, with the increase in complex computation, scriptwriting demands pre-knowledge of the software.

 The customer support is deemed as poor and unsatisfactory, according to the customer reviews.